jamestiotio/lustre/page/docs/quickstart.md

-In a real project you probably want to use a build tool like [vite](https://vitejs.dev) along with the [vite-gleam](https://github.com/Enderchief/vite-gleam) plugin, but to keep this guide simple we'll just show you what code your need to write and leave the details on serving the app up to you.
+In a real project you probably want to use a build tool like [vite](https://vitejs.dev) along with the [vite-gleam](https://github.com/Enderchief/vite-gleam) plugin, but to keep this guide simple we'll just show you what code you need to write and leave the details on serving the app up to you.
 MDN have a handy guide covering some different options to [set up a local web server for development](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Tools_and_setup/set_up_a_local_testing_server) if you need some ideas.